apache/spark/docs/sql-ref-syntax-ddl-create-table-hiveformat.md

 * **LOCATION**

-    Path to the directory where table data is stored, Path to the directory where table data is stored, which could be a path on distributed storage like HDFS, etc.
+    Path to the directory where table data is stored, which could be a path on distributed storage like HDFS, etc.

 * **COMMENT**